ksjost/CLIP_label_counter/README.md

 These files and scripts will allow you to use OpenAI's CLIP on your own set of images and labels.

-predictions_bar_graph.py loads the counter from label_counter.pkl so that it can be used to create and save a bar graph.
-The horizontal bar chart created in this script shows the summed percentages corresponding to each label in word_labels.yaml.

-predictions_hist.py loads the dictionary from similarity_dict.pkl so that it can be used to create and save multiple histograms.
-One histogram is made for each word in word_labels.yaml.
-The histogram plots the distribution of similarity percentages that are greater than or equal to 20%.
-The plot title contains the count of files represented by the plot.
-This program makes a directory called "histograms" where each plot is saved.

-probability_cutoff.py loads the dictionary from similarity_dict.pkl.
-It takes one argument **a float representing the probability at which to cut off or a integer/float representing the percent similarity at which to cutoff**.
-Then it prints each label in word_labels.yaml and the corresponding number of files that meet this **percent/probability** requirement.

 ## Instructions

 ### Create New Conda Environment